mauricehuguenin/enso_diabatic_fluxes/README.md

 - the [TEOS-10](http://www.teos-10.org/publications.htm) package which contains oceanographic functions for Matlab, e.g. the conversion from potential to conservative temperature.
 Calculations using conservative temperature are virtually identical to those using potential temperature.
 IOC,  SCOR  and  IAPSO,  2010: The  international  thermodynamic  equation  of  seawater –  2010:  Calculation  and use of thermodynamic properties.
 Intergovernmental Oceanographic Commission, Manuals and Guides No. 56, UNESCO (English), 196 pp.

-# List of Figures and their Analysis Scripts
+# List of Figures and Analysis Scripts

 __EOF_based_regression_analysis_of_wind_stress_anomalies.m__: describes the regression analysis of wind stress anomalies in the equatorial Pacific as in [McGregor et al., 2014](https://doi.org/10.1002/2014JC010286).